Young Progressives Party

 The Young Progressives Party (YPP) is a social-democratic political party in Nigeria.
 The party was created to challenge the two major contemporary parties in Nigeria, the People's Democratic Party and the All Progressives Congress.
 In its manifesto, it called for concerted efforts to improve welfare, fight for social justice and provide equality of opportunities for all citizens in Nigeria.
 The Young Progressive Party won one seat out of the 109 seats in the Nigerian Senate during the 2019 general elections.

 History

-The Young Progressive Party was formed in 2016 as a political association.
+The Young Progressives Party was formed in 2016 as a political association.
 On 7 June 2017, the association was officially registered as a political party having met all the requirements of being a party in Nigeria.
 The party was formed on the principles of social democracy and inclusive governance.
 The National chairman of the party is Bishop Amakiri and the party has over 30 million members across Nigeria.